Language: EN

 • Fixed point

-Floating-Point is the most common representation.
-It uses a mantissa and an exponent to store numbers with decimals.
+Floating point (Floating-Point) is the most common representation.
+It uses a mantissa and an exponent to store decimal numbers.
 It provides a wide range of values and an efficient representation, but it can have rounding errors.

-Fixed-Point numbers are stored as integers, and use a convention to determine the location of the decimal point.
-It offers accurate representation, but the number of decimal digits is limited.
+Fixed decimals (Fixed-Point) are stored as integers and use a convention to determine the location of the decimal point.
+It offers a precise representation, but the number of decimal digits is limited.

-There are other more specific types of representation such as fractions or integers with scale.
-They are less used, but can be useful in some specific cases.
+There are other more specific types of representation such as fractions or fixed-point integers.
+They are less commonly used but can be useful in some specific cases.

-As we said, the representation of numbers in different languages varies, especially between typed and untyped languages.
+As we mentioned, the representation of numbers in different languages varies, especially between typed and untyped languages.

 int integer = 10;